Heroin Addiction Recovery in South Carolina

 What Is Heroin?

 Heroin is an opioid that binds to brain receptors to release a rush of hormones associated with feelings of pleasure.
 This is what causes the euphoric high that can be immediately and powerfully addictive.

-The first step of treating heroin addiction is detox.
-During detox, it’s important to find ways to manage withdrawal symptoms.
-Although heroin withdrawal is painful, symptoms begin to fade after the first two or three days, and many disappear after a week.
+The first step in treating heroin addiction is detox.
+During heroin detox, it’s important to find ways to manage withdrawal symptoms.
+Although drug withdrawals are painful, symptoms begin to fade after the first two or three days, and many disappear after a week.

-An addiction treatment facility may prescribe medication to help ease the discomfort of heroin withdrawal symptoms.
+An addiction treatment facility may prescribe medication (medication-assisted treatment) to help ease the discomfort of these withdrawal symptoms.
 Although acute withdrawal symptoms typically last no more than a week, treatment for heroin addiction takes longer.

 A comprehensive, personalized outpatient program costs less than inpatient treatment.
-Outpatient treatment can also eliminate the need for inpatient care.
+An outpatient treatment program can also eliminate the need for inpatient care.
 Whatever is a better match, substance abuse treatment is crucial for life without drug addiction.

 Outpatient Programs (OPs)

-We offer multiple forms of outpatient care for heroin addiction recovery.
-We’ve also found the 12 step program to be highly effective, which is why we integrate it into our outpatient care.
+We offer multiple forms of outpatient care for substance abuse treatment.
+We’ve also found the 12-step program to be highly effective, which is why we integrate it into our outpatient care.
 A person’s mental health is also crucial to their recovery and sometimes it’s more than just a substance use disorder.

 Our general outpatient program requires only a few hours a week of treatment.
-Those who need more care and support can choose from our partial hospitalization program and our intensive outpatient program.
+Those who need more care and support can choose from our partial hospitalization program (PHP) and our intensive outpatient program (IOP).